-A feature-based ocean initialization procedure was also created to account for spatial and temporal variability of mesoscale oceanic features in the Gulf of Mexico, including the Loop Current (LC) and eddies [Yablonsky and Ginis, 2008].
+A feature-based ocean initialization procedure was also created to account for spatial and temporal variability of mesoscale oceanic features in the Gulf of Mexico, including the Loop Current (LC) and eddies [12].
 Using this methodology, near real-time maps of sea surface height and/or D26 derived from altimetry, are used to adjust the position of the LC and insert these eddies into the background climatological ocean temperature field prior to the passage of a hurricane.
 For the 2008 Atlantic hurricane season, the full version of this procedure was implemented in the NOAA Geophysical Fluid Dynamic Laboratory (GFDL) and HWRF models, which can also assimilate real-time in situ data, such as AXBT profiles.
-GFDL coupled hurricane-ocean model sensitivity experiments for selected hurricanes were run with and without altimeter data assimilation to evaluate the impact of assimilating mesoscale oceanic features on both the SST cooling under the storm and the subsequent intensity change of the assimilated altimeter data, reduced the SST cooling along the hurricane track and allowed the storm to become more intense (Figure 5).
-This assimilation improved the intensity forecast of the actual storm with respect to that obtained without assimilating the altimetry fields.
+GFDL coupled hurricane-ocean model sensitivity experiments for selected hurricanes were run with and without altimeter data assimilation to evaluate the impact of assimilating mesoscale oceanic features on both the SST cooling under the storm and the subsequent intensity change of the storm.
+For hurricane Katrina (2005) the presence of the LC and of a warm ring, as given by the assimilated altimeter data, reduced the SST cooling along the hurricane track and allowed the storm to become more This assimilation improved the intense (Fig. 5). intensity forecast of the actual storm with respect to that obtained without assimilating the altimetry fields.